Use Python For Futures And Options Trading: Basic Strategies And Technical Analysis

 • Maximum Drawdown

-• Win Rate
+• Win Rate,

 • Risk-to-Reward Ratio

-• Profit Factor
+• Profit Factor.

 Case Study: Learning from Real Experiences

-Jyotish Sebastian’s Journey into Python Options Trading
+Jyotish Sebastian’s Journey Into Python Options Trading

-What You Will Learn In Related Courses
+What You Will Learn In Related Courses?

-Options Trading Strategies in Python (Basic)
+Options Trading Strategies In Python.
+(Basic)

-• Interactive quizzes and simple explanations.
+• Quizzes and easily understandable explanations.

 • Emphasizes term structures like contango and backwardation.

-Tools And Libraries To Know
+Tools And Libraries To Be Aware Of

 • Pandas: For data manipulation